 For cleaning that needs more power, mild dish soap and warm water can do a great job without damaging your stainless steel.
-A drop of mild dish detergent and warm water is often all you need to get tougher dirt off.
+A drop of mild dish detergent and warm water is often all you need to get the tougher dirt off.
 You can start with a small sink of warm water and add a few drops of dish soap.
 You can also put a small drop of dish soap on a cloth.
 Add warm water to the cloth and rub the dish soap to suds up your cleaning cloth.

 Wipe down the dirty area.
 After you've finished washing away the dirt, rinse the surface thoroughly to prevent staining and spotting.
-Don't forget to towel dry in order to prevent water spots which can be caused by minerals.
+Don't forget to towel dry to prevent water spots which can be caused by minerals.

 Glass Cleaner for Fingerprints on Stainless Steel